Seven steps Marigold took to win her claim:

 - I asked for help.
 My sister typed my application and wrote down that it was not my writing.

 - I went to a lot of doctors in a year’s time.
-Social Security only collects two years worth of records.
+Social Security gives the most consideration to recent records.

 - I had files from over ten doctors.
 I had good doctors who knew what to put in the files.